 – Sanitation and wipe stations throughout camp.

-– Temperature checks daily of guests and staff.
+– Symptom checks daily of guests and staff.

 Theresa Stride, and Camp Kulaqua Staff